-UNIV 1001 Freshman Seminar -Designed to assist students in obtaining information and skills necessary to succeed in college.
-University programs, policies, and resources will be presented along with a special emphasis on study skills.
-Freshman seminar is to be taken by all first time entering students with less than fifteen (15) hours.
+UNIV 1001 College and Life Skills -Designed to assist students in obtaining information and skills necessary to succeed in college and life.
+The class will give the student information on campus programs, class resources, and life skills will be presented along with a special emphasis on soft skills.
+College and life skills is to be taken by all first time entering students with less than fifteen (15) hours.
 (Full-time students must take this course during the first semester and part-time students need to take this course within the first two (2) semesters).
 (F, S, Su)